 Nip Problems in the bud with Infant Physical Therapy

-A child in the newborn to the first year of life stage is bursting with energy and reaching all sorts of critical milestones.
-You may be in a frenzy to keep up with the daily changes of your infant and document them in this precious, fast-fleeting stage.
-It is a wonderful fun time.
+Infant Physical Therapy is a consideration for a child in the newborn to the first year of life stage is bursting with energy and reaching all sorts of critical milestones.
+You may be in a frenzy to keep up with your infant’s daily changes and document them in this precious, fast-fleeting stage.
+It is a wonderful, fun time.

 As the growth spurts go on and all the “firsts” begin to add up, you should start tracking your infant’s physical development as well.
 Your infant’s fine motor skills, coordination, and muscular control begin to develop almost immediately after birth.
 We have all watched newborns struggle to keep their heads up and reach ever so hard for objects placed in front of them.
 These are natural steps of the growth and development processes, and they serve as the building blocks to more complex movements later on.

 You may need Infant Physical Therapy Westchester if, in the first three to six months, your infant: